 North America Market Insights

-North America leads the overall soil conditioner market revenue, with an expected share of around 22% of the overall revenue until 2037.
+North America leads the overall soil conditioner market revenue, with an expected share of around 22% of the overall revenue until 2035.
 The United States accounts for the largest revenue, followed by Canada, as a result of sustainable market growth, together with increasing sustainable agriculture practices, increased government policies supporting the recovery of soil, and increasing consumer interest in organic food products.
 Key drivers are growing concerns about soil erosion, policy from governments, and investment in advanced farming inputs with water-holding capacity and soil fertility.
-The US Department of Agriculture puts sales of bio-based soil conditioners at a growth rate of 16% per year from 2020 to 2024, thanks to sustainability and farm productivity improvement.

-The United States is the top nation in the North American soil conditioner market, estimated to hold around 18% of the world's market share by the year 2037.
-The country is backed up by an expansive list of government initiatives, such as the USDA's Conservation Stewardship Program (CSP) and Environmental Quality Incentives Program (EQIP), which every year disburse over USD 1.3 billion towards sustainable soil management and reduced application of chemical fertilizers.
+The United States is the top nation in the North American soil conditioners market, estimated to hold around 18% of the world's market share by the year 2035.
+The country is backed up by an expansive list of government initiatives, such as the USDA's Conservation Stewardship Program (CSP) and Environmental Quality Incentives Program (EQIP), which every year disburse funds towards sustainable soil management and reduced application of chemical fertilizers.
 The Infrastructure Investment and Jobs Act (IIJA) also boosts rural water conservation infrastructure further, enhancing the efficiency of moisture-retaining soil conditioners.
-The National Institute of Food and Agriculture (NIFA) also boosted agricultural R&D spending by 21% from 2021 to 2024 to encourage innovation in bio-based soil conditioners.
+The primary factor contributing to the greater returns in organic farming was the 20% price difference between organic and conventional food, indicating that organic farming can be profitable, provided farmers are paid more.

 Europe Market Insights